 For almost 200 years, parents and children have been reading or reciting “A Visit From St. Nicholas” (also known as “The Night Before Christmas,” or “Twas the Night Before Christmas.”)
-Although the poem was originally published anonymously in the Troy, New York Sentinel in December of 1823, it was attributed to Clement Clarke Moore, a professor of Theology and Oriental and Greek Literature.
-The poem had been written a year earlier in 1822; the muse struck him while riding a sleigh during a shopping tree on a snowy winter day and he read it to his seven children that evening.
+Although the poem was originally published anonymously in the Troy Sentinel (New York) in December of 1823, it was attributed to Clement Clarke Moore, a professor of Theology and Oriental and Greek Literature at the General Theological Seminary.
+The poem had been written a year earlier in 1822; the muse struck him while riding a sleigh on a snowy winter day to purchase an additional turkey for his wife who was roasting turkeys for the less fortunate.
+That evening, Moore read the poem to his nine children that evening who were delighted by it.
 The poem is notable because it directly influenced the mythology of Santa Claus: the red suit, the eight flying reindeer (and their names) pulling his sleigh, his modus operandi, the smoking pipe, and the entrance and exit through the chimney.
 Some of the imagery that Moore used was influenced by the work of his friend, Washington Irving, who describes St. Nicholas in his satire, Knickerbocker’s History of New York (1809):

 “And the sage Oloffe dreamed a dream – and lo, the good St. Nicholas came riding over the tops of the trees in that selfsame wagon wherein he brings his yearly presents to children; and he came and descended hard by where the heroes of Communipaw had made their late repast.
 And the shrews Van Kortlandt know him by his broad hat, his long pipe, and the resemblance which he bore of the bow of the Goede Vrouw.
 And he lit his pipe by the fire and he sat himself down and smoked; and as he smoked the smoke from his pipe ascended into the air and spread like a cloud overhead.
 And the sage Oloffe bethought him, and he hastened and climbed up to the top of one of the tallest trees, and saw that the smoke spread over a great extend of country – and as he considered it more attentively, he fancied that the great volume of smoke assumed a variety of marvelous forms, where in dim obscurity he saw shadowed out palaces and domes and lofty spires, all which lasted but a moment and then faded away, until the whole rolled off and nothing but the green woods were left.
 And when St. Nicholas had smoked his pipe, he twisted it in his hatband, and laying his finger beside his nose gave the astonished Van Kortlandt a very significant look; then mounting his wagon he returned over the tree tops and disappeared.”
 (From Book II, Chapter V)